TheYangKai/VenvManager/README.md

 This tool is ideal for beginners and experienced developers who want a faster and more efficient way to manage their virtual environments.

+⚠️ Note: This script is designed for Unix-based systems.
+If you're using Windows without WSL, you may need to modify it slightly for compatibility.

 ---